 “Obligation of support” is the amount of money a parent may have to pay in child support.

-Courts calculate this amount by taking a percentage of the parent’s GMI.
+Courts calculate the amount of child support by taking a percentage of the parent’s GMI.
 This percentage is determined by the number of children the parent has to support.

 The more children a parent needs to support, the higher the percentage.
-Use the table below to determine your percentage:
+If your GMI is $1,700 to $6,000, use the table below to determine your percentage: